Multi-Class Segmentation from Aerial Views using Recursive Noise Diffusion

 \section{Conclusion}

-In this work, we present \textit{recursive denoising} along with a hierarchical multi-scale diffusion model for semantic segmentation from aerial views. \textit{Recursive denoising} allows for information to propagate during the denoising process.
-We observe that our diffusion model is resilient to variations to input noise and can be relatively efficient by skipping time steps during inference without losing performance.
-We show our proposed solution yields promising results on UAVid and state-of-the-art results on UAVid and Vaihingen Buildings.
+In this work, we present \textit{recursive denoising} along with a hierarchical multi-scale diffusion model for semantic segmentation from aerial views. \textit{Recursive denoising} allows for information to propagate through the denoising process.
+We show our proposed solution yields promising results on UAVid and state-of-the-art results on Vaihingen Buildings.
 We believe our \textit{recursive denoising} diffusion model is only the first step of a new promising class of segmentation models.
 Improving aerial segmentation can unlock or improve real-world applications such as delivery, maintenance and, search and rescue, leading to increased efficiency, reduced costs, and improved safety across industries.

 { }